-8. Collections
+9. Collections

 Collections acquired through purchases and contributions are not recognized as assets on the Statement of Financial Position.
-Purchases of collection items are recorded as decreases in unrestricted net assets in the year in which the items are acquired or donor restricted net assets if the assets used to purchase the items are restricted by donors.
+Purchases of collection items are recorded as decreases in net assets without donor restrictions in the year in which the items are acquired or net assets with donor restrictions if the assets used to purchase the items are restricted by donors.
 Contributed collection items are not reflected on the financial statements.